JuliaPhylo/PhyloNetworks.jl/docs/src/man/inputdata.md

 each of the 3 possible trees on these 4 taxa.

 For more help on any function, type `?` to enter the help mode, then type the name of the function.
-For example: type `?` then `observedquartetCF` for information on the various options of that function.
+For example: type `?` then `countquartetsintrees` for information on the various options of that function.

 When there are many more taxa, the number of quartets